Technical Deep-Dive

 Performance Optimization

-A dedicated performance pass on Day 3 addressed 21 identified bottlenecks: batched database queries replacing N+1 patterns, React.memo and useMemo for expensive component renders, lazy loading for below-the-fold images, query result memoization in the API layer, and connection reuse across cron job batches.
+A dedicated performance pass on Day 3 addressed 21 identified bottlenecks: batched database queries replacing N+1 patterns, React.memo and useMemo for expensive component renders, lazy loading for below-the-fold images, query result memoization in the API layer, and connection reuse across background job batches.

 Section IX